Superteams in the NBA: 2021–2022: Brooklyn Nets

 In the summer of 2019, the Brooklyn Nets signed Kyrie Irving and Kevin Durant, who was coming off a torn achilles suffered in Game 5 of the 2019 NBA Finals.
 The Nets also hired Steve Nash as head coach.
 On January 13, 2021, the Nets traded for James Harden in a four-team trade, which reunited Harden with his former Oklahoma City Thunder teammate Durant.
-The team struggled through various injuries during the 2020–21 season and were eliminated by the eventual champion Milwaukee Bucks in overtime of Game 7 in the second round.
+The team struggled through various injuries during the 2020–21 season along with Kyrie Irving's stance on the vaccine by not following the vaccination mandate of COVID-19 in New York which limited him to road games (besides the Knicks) and were eliminated by the eventual champion Milwaukee Bucks in overtime of Game 7 in the second round.
 The following season, Harden requested and was given a trade after only 12 months with the team, going to the 76ers in exchange for a package headlined by All-Star Ben Simmons.
-Simmons sat out the remainder of the season, and the team finished 7th in the conference, surviving the play-in tournament before being swept by the eventual Conference champion Celtics in the first round.
+Simmons sat out the remainder of the season, and the team finished 7th in the conference, surviving the play-in tournament against the Cleveland Cavaliers before being swept by the eventual Conference champion Celtics in the first round.
 In February 2023, Irving also requested a trade and was sent to the Dallas Mavericks.
 Following Irving's trade, Durant was subsequently traded to the Phoenix Suns.